 - assists with your decision-making (but does not make the decision for you)

 - is usually short-term - at times further counselling or support within the hospital or community may be required.

 - see you as the expert in your own life and help you explore options you think are relevant

-- treat your information confidentially and as part of your overall care at the Women’s
+- treat your information confidentially and be discreet

 - persuade you that any particular decision is best, or try and talk you out of your decision